-Emerald lake owes much of its beauty to the apparently peculiar colour of its waters and the charm of its thickly wooded shores.
+Emerald Lake owes much of its beauty to the apparently peculiar colour of its waters and the charm of its thickly wooded shores.
 The water is of a prevailing emerald hue, and it has been said that one may count in its depths twenty shades of green at one time, but never one of blue.
 High among the trees bordering the lake is a chalet and bungalow camp which forms a centre for hiking, trail-riding, and fishing trips.
-Among the most interesting of these are excursions to mounts Burgess and Wapta, and over Yoho pass to the Yoho valley.
-Emerald lake is reached by a good motor road from Field.
-About two miles from the latter is a lovely stretch lying between tall lines of pines which is known as Snowpeak avenue.
-At either end of the vista, whether coming or going, a beautiful snowpeak is seen-Emerald peak on the outward journey and mount Goodsir on the return to Field.
+Among the most interesting of these are excursions to Mounts Burgess and Wapta, and over Yoho Pass to Yoho Valley.
+Emerald Lake is reached by a good motor road from Field.
+About two miles from the latter is a lovely stretch lying between tall lines of pines which is known as Snowpeak Avenue.
+At either end of the vista, whether coming or going, a beautiful snowpeak is seen-

+Emerald Peak on the outward journey and Mount Goodsir on the return to Field.

-Wapta lake, a beautiful sheet of water located just west of the Great Divide, forms one of the principal sources of the Kicking Horse river, and is skirted on the northern side by the Kicking Horse Trail.
-Eight miles south of Wapta lake is lake O'Hara, reached by trail along Cataract brook.
-Although only about three-quarters of a mile long and half a mile wide, lake O'Hara has been declared by leading artists to rival even lake Louise in colour and setting.
+Wapta Lake, a beautiful sheet of water located just west of the Great Divide, forms one of the principal sources of Kicking Horse River, and is skirted on the northern side by the Kicking Horse Trail.
+Eight miles south of Wapta Lake is Lake O'Hara, reached by trail along Cataract Brook.
+Although only about three-quarters of a mile long and half a mile wide, Lake O'Hara has been declared by leading artists to rival even Lake Louise in colour and setting.
 Its waters are of a remarkable blue shade, so intense, yet so transparent, as to suggest a jewel.

-The motor drive through the park from the summit of the Kicking Horse pass on the Great Divide is one of the most spectacular in the Rockies.
+The motor drive through the park from the summit of the Kicking Horse Pass on the Great Divide is one of the most spectacular in the Rockies.
 A section of the former roadbed of the Canadian Pacific Railway was utilized in the construction of the highway, and the panoramas afforded in the eleven-mile drive to Field are superb.
-From Field the road follows the Kicking Horse river to Leanchoil near the western boundary of the park, and turning west passes beyond the park boundaries into the lower Kicking Horse canyon, one of the most thrilling sections on the route.
-In places the road rises to a great height above the river and the railway line, providing splendid views of the canyon below and of the snow-capped Selkirk mountains to the west.
-Approaching Golden, the gap through which the Kicking Horse river emerges from the Rockies to join the Columbia is seen, and soon in the valley appears the little town itself.
+From Field the road follows Kicking Horse River to Leanchoil near the western boundary of the park, and turning west passes beyond the park boundaries into the lower Kicking Horse Canvon. one of the most thrilling sections on the route.
+In places the road rises to a great height above the river and the railway line, providing splendid views of the canyon below and of the snow-capped Selkirk Mountains to the west.
+Approaching Golden, the gap through which the Kicking Horse River emerges from the Rockies to join the Columbia is seen, and soon in the valley appears the little town itself.

-Mount Lefroy from Lake O'Hara
+Lake O'Hara and Mount Lefroy

-Accommodation in Yoho Park is provided mainly by a number of well-appointed chalets and bungalow camps operated by private enterprise which are located at Wapta lake, at lake O'Hara, in the Yoho valley near Takakkaw falls, and at Emerald lake.
+Accommodation in Yoho Park is provided mainly by a number of well-appointed chalets and bungalow camps, operated by private enterprise, which are located at Wapta Lake, at Lake O'Hara, in Yoho Valley near Takakkaw Falls, and at Emerald Lake.
 In addition to these hostelries, several auto bungalow camps and tea-rooms are operated at various points on the roads and trails of the park.
-Government motor campgrounds, equipped with camp-stoves, tables, and other facilities, are available for public use at the junction of the Kicking Horse Trail and the Yoho Valley road, and on the former road at points one mile west of Field and sixteen miles west of Field near mount Chancellor.
+Government motor campgrounds, equipped with camp-stoves, tables, and other facilities, are available for public use at the junction of the